nesterow/frontless/README.md

 ##### Version: [pre-alpha]

 ### About
-A library for building _isomorphic_ applications with RiotJS.
-_Frontless_ isn't a framework, it is rather _a library_ that glues awesome technologies in a single _stack_.

 _Frontless_ provides a way of building web appications with SPA user experience with less effort.
 Instead of communicating with REST API in a stadard way, _Frontless_ expects to receive a ready component state from the server and then updates UI.

+_Frontless_ isn't a framework, it is rather _a library_ that glues awesome technologies in a single _stack_.

 ### Getting Started
 ```sh